-Given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, several health insurance carriers with which we have a relationship, including large national health insurance carriers, have made changes to the commissions they pay us in markets that they have not exited, including reducing or eliminating our commissions for individual and family health insurance enrollments outside of the open enrollment period, reducing or eliminating our commissions for individual and family health insurance plans sold during the recently ended open enrollment period and/or reducing our 2017 renewal commissions for individual and family health insurance plans we previously sold in prior years.
-As a result, we expect to see a meaningful reduction in our average commission rates for plans sold during the recently ended open enrollment period compared to the last open enrollment period and for our aggregate individual and family health insurance plan membership in 2017 compared to 2016.
+Given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, several health insurance carriers with which we have a relationship, including large national health insurance carriers, have also made changes to the commissions they pay us in markets that they have not exited, including reducing or eliminating our commissions for individual and family health insurance enrollments outside of the open enrollment period, reducing or eliminating our commissions for individual and family health insurance plans sold during the recently ended open enrollment period and/or reducing our 2017 renewal commissions for individual and family health insurance plans we previously sold in prior years.
+As a result, we have experienced reduced average commission rates for individual and family plans we sold during the recently ended open enrollment period.
 Many carriers have increased premiums on the individual and family health insurance that they sell as a result of health care reform.
 While we do expect to see premium inflation to offset some of the negative impact of lower commission rates given that some of the carriers pay us based on percentage of premiums, increased premiums have, and may continue to adversely impact demand for the individual and family health insurance that we sell.